 Christians experience many of the same problems that anyone may face, we are not immune to environmental and biological challenges.
 Rather than merely praying and struggling on your own, sometimes outside support is needed.
 Short term solution focussed treatment that includes Biblical principles can be very helpful.

 Our hope is that our clients whose faith is a central part of their lives, develop a deeper awareness of God's grace while working to resolve emotional, personal, and relational problems they bring to Amber Sky Counseling.
 Based on the information you provide and your personal needs, we will work together to determine which therapist may be the best fit for you.

-Suzanne is a Licensed Mental Health Counselor in the state of Massachusetts with over 12 years experience.
-She specializes in working with adolescents and pre-adolescents who are having difficulties at school, at home or with peers.
+Suzanne is a Licensed Mental Health Counselor in the state of Massachusetts with over 15 years experience.
+She specializes in working with adolescents who are having difficulties at school, at home or with peers, but also works with adults, couples, and families.
 She has a reputation for helping clients feel comfortable expressing their feelings and truly being themselves.
 When working with youth she often includes the entire family system and offers parenting support when needed.
 She is skilled in working with families going through divorce or separation, providing support for both parents and their children.

 Suzanne also has expertise in working with substance abuse, co-occurring disorders, mood disorders (including extensive experience with bipolar disorder), anxiety, and anger management.

 Suzanne graduated with honors from Bridgewater State College with a B.S. in psychology.
 She received her Masters of Education in Counseling from the University of Massachusetts and recently obtained her PhD in organizational pscyhology from Walden University.